Bakuryū Sentai Abaranger

 Bakuryū Sentai Abaranger (爆竜戦隊アバレンジャー, Bakuryū Sentai Abarenjā) is a Japanese Tokusatsu television show and Toei's twenty-seventh production of the Super Sentai metaseries.
-After Toei filed a trademark for the series on 17 October 2002, it aired from 16 February 2003, to 8 February 2004, replacing Ninpuu Sentai Hurricaneger, and was replaced by Tokusou Sentai Dekaranger.
+After Toei filed a trademark for the series on October 17, 2002, it aired from February 16, 2003, to February 8, 2004, replacing Ninpuu Sentai Hurricaneger, and was replaced by Tokusou Sentai Dekaranger.
 The program was part of TV Asahi's 2003 Super Hero Time block with Kamen Rider 555.
 The series is based on dinosaurs and explosions.
 Its action footage, and episode 10 in its entirety, was used in Power Rangers Dino Thunder.

 The cast members from the series reprised their roles for the 2014 film Zyuden Sentai Kyoryuger vs. Go-Busters: The Great Dinosaur Battle!
 Farewell Our Eternal Friends.

 Shout!
 Factory released the series on Region 1 DVD on 8 November 2022.

 Plot

 Scientists believe that 65,000,000 years ago, a meteorite's crash on Earth killed off the dinosaurs.
 In truth, it split Earth into two parallel universes.
-Dino Earth is an Earth where dinosaurs were still the superior species.
+Dino Earth is an Earth where dinosaurs are still the superior species.
 Our Earth is referred to as Another Earth by the residents of Dino Earth.
 Over time, the Saurian and Bakuryū races came into being on Dino Earth.
 They were at war with the Evoliens, entities that emerged from the meteor.
-The two Earths are separate until Asuka, one of the Saurians from Dino Earth, arrives on Earth via a trans-dimensional portal.
-However, he is followed by the Evoliens in their Anomalocaris spaceship and the three Bakuryū under their control.
-As the Bakuryū Tyrannosaurus, Ptreranodon, and Triceratops attack Tokyo, a call is sent out to three destined ones who possess Dino Guts to gain the power to tame the three beasts.
+The two Earths are separate until Asuka, one of the Saurians from Dino Earth, arrives on Another Earth via a trans-dimensional portal.
+However, he is followed by the Evoliens in their Anomalocaris spaceship along with three Bakuryū under their control.
+As the Bakuryū attack Tokyo, a call is sent out to three destined ones who possess Dino Guts to gain the power to tame these beasts.
 Together with their Bakuryū partners, the three become Abarangers to protect their dimension from the Evoliens.
 In time, another Abaranger appears, takes the name Abare Killer, and fights the others while the Evoliens carry out their ultimate goal: the resurrection of their god.